-It is unclear from the simulations which processes dominate the formation of clumpy galaxies at other combinations of redshift and stellar mass, namely, low redshift ($z<5.75$) and low mass ($\log\left(M_{\star} / M_{\odot}\right) < 9$), and high redshift ($z>5.75$) and high mass ($\log\left(M_{\star} / M_{\odot}\right) \geq 9$).
-In the case of the former, only two galaxies in the sample of \citet{Mandelker17} had such low masses at $z=2$.
+It is unclear from the simulations which processes dominate the formation of clumpy galaxies at other combinations of redshift and stellar mass, {particularly at the lowest masses}.
 Predictions for \fclumpy~for galaxies at these masses and redshifts are needed.
-In the case of the latter, predictions from simulations that produce clumps through VDI are needed out to higher redshifts in order to distinguish clumps formed through VDI and those from mergers.
-Our \fclumpy~measurements at intermediate stellar masses ($9 < \log\left(M_{\star} / M_{\odot}\right) < 10$) are about four times higher than those from \citet{Nakazato24} at $z\sim5.75$.
+Predictions from simulations that produce clumps through VDI are needed out to higher redshifts in order to distinguish clumps formed through VDI and those from mergers.
+Our \fclumpy~measurements at intermediate stellar masses ($9 < \log\left(M_{\star} / M_{\odot}\right) < 10$) are about 2 times higher than those from \citet{Nakazato24} at $z\sim5.75$.
 This suggests that major mergers may not significantly contribute to clumpy galaxy formation at these masses and redshifts (see below for support for this from observations).
 However, confirming this will require \fclumpy~measurements from simulations of clumpy galaxies that form via other mechanisms at these redshifts.